 Gateway Initiative Services:

-The book loan program is a program for income eligible students to be able to borrow text books and materials from student support services.
+The book loan program is a program for income-eligible students to be able to borrow textbooks, Chromebooks, and materials from Student Success Initiatives (SSI).
 Students need to visit SSI to check eligibility.
 Eligible students will be given a contract and instructions on how to borrow books.

-Student Success Initiatives offers our income and academically eligible students an opportunity to get a scholarship for the on campus tutoring.
-The link to check eligibility is available on the SSI website during the first 2 weeks of each quarter.
+Student Success Initiatives offers our income and academically eligible students an opportunity to get a scholarship for the on-campus tutoring.
+The link to check eligibility is available on the SSI website during the first 2 weeks of the quarter.

 Second-year Transitional Experience Program (STEP) was developed to help first generation and low income first- year students transition into their second year at UC Irvine.
 STEP aims to help students with their academic and personal needs.

 Positioned between freshmen and junior year (2 years with strong academic identities) the second year is often overshadowed.
 The STEP program aims to focus on the unique needs of sophomore students with the goal of helping them to succeed and thrive at UCI.

 Academic Success Plans (ASPs)